Non-small cell lung cancer

 Selected molecular subsets of NSCLC are described below.

 EGFR mutations occur in approximately 10% of all NSCLC patients.
 The most common EGFR mutations are exon 19 in-frame deletions of amino acids 747-750 and exon 21 L858R substitutions.
 Clinicopathologic features associated with EGFR mutations include never-smoking history, East Asian ethnicity, adenocarcinoma histology, and female gender.

 Tumor EGFR status may be characterized by protein expression (using IHC), gene amplification and copy number (using fluorescence in situ hybridization [FISH]), or mutation (using PCR-based direct gene sequencing).

 All methods require adequate tissue (excisional or core biopsy preferred to cytology), proper tissue handling, and standardization of laboratory techniques.
+A plasma based assay (cobas EGFR Mutation Test v2, Roche) is now approved for detection of exon 19 deletions and the exon 21 L858R substitution mutations.
+Other commercially available assays which include detection of the mutations including T790M are also available.
+While sensitivity appears to be reduced with these assays, they offer an option for patients who are unable to undergo or wish to avoid a repeat tissue biopsy.
 Of any biomarker, EGFR mutations have the clearest association with tumor sensitivity to EGFR tyrosine kinase inhibitors and are the preferred assay.

 Activating EGFR mutations are associated with high response and disease control rates from EGFR inhibitors.
 Treatment of EGFR mutant lung cancer is described in detail in the "Use of EGFR tyrosine kinase inhibitors (TKIs)" section.